 Since the introduction of 24 hour drinking in England & Wales enacted by the Licensing Act 2003, off licences have had the ability to apply to their local licensing authority to sell alcohol 24 hours a day.

-The term “off licence” refers to any retail premises licensed to sell alcohol for consumption off the premises: supermarkets, convenience stores, corner shops, newsagents, grocery stores and petrol filling stations/garages all fall under this category, as opposed to establishments licensed to sell alcohol for consumption on the premises, such as pubs, bars, restaurants and nightclubs.
+The term “off licence” refers to any retail premises licensed to sell alcohol for consumption off the premises: superstores, supermarkets, convenience stores, corner shops, newsagents, grocery stores and petrol filling stations/garages all fall under this category, as opposed to establishments licensed to sell alcohol for consumption on the premises, such as pubs, bars, restaurants and nightclubs.

 Our 24 Hour Alcohol database contains details of all shops with 24 hour alcohol licences, so now you can always find your nearest 24 hour shop that actually sells booze all night, no matter where you are located in England or Wales.

 The availability of alcohol 24 hours a day varies greatly depending on location.
 For example, in the London Borough of Camden & the City of Westminster, two licensing authorities that cover a large chunk of central London, there isn’t a single 24 hour off licence, making it incredibly difficult to buy booze late at night in these parts of London, unless an all night alcohol delivery service is used.
-Sometimes there are strange anomalies, like in Waterloo, South East London, there is a Sainsbury’s Local right next door to a Tesco Express, both open 24/7 and licensed buy the London Borough of Lambeth, a council with one of the highest number of 24 hour licences in the country, however, only the Sainsbury’s Local has been granted a licence to sell alcohol 24/7 – the Tesco Express is not allowed to sell alcohol at night, despite attempting to obtain a licence to sell alcohol 24 hours.
+Sometimes there are strange anomalies, like in Waterloo, South East London, there is a Sainsbury’s Local right next door to a Tesco Express, both open 24/7 and licensed by the London Borough of Lambeth, a council with one of the highest number of 24 hour licences in the country, however, only the Sainsbury’s Local has been granted a licence to sell alcohol 24/7 – the Tesco Express is not allowed to sell alcohol at night, despite attempting to obtain a licence to sell alcohol 24 hours.
 This goes to show that it can be extremely confusing trying to find booze outside of standard trading hours (as in, the old fashioned licensing times before 24 hour drinking came about, back in 2005, when you couldn’t buy alcohol after 11pm).